 How to do my charcoal cleanse

-Sometimes charcoal can slow down transit time in the bowel.
-If this happens, take a natural laxative to help move the wastes along and out, carry out an enema or have a colon hydrotherapy treatment.
+Sometimes, as the charcoal is doing its job of ‘deep-cleaning’ your digestive system, it can slow down transit time in the bowel.
+If this happens, take a natural laxative to help move the wastes along and out, or carry out an enema, or have a colon hydrotherapy treatment.
+However, if you have a health condition that severely affects transit time in your digestive system, such as Ehlers Danlos Syndrome, Multiple Sclerosis or Gastroparesis, then do not take charcoal supplements without first passing it by your GP.